aerospike/aerospike-server-enterprise.docker/README.md

 		service {
 			address any                  # Listening IP Address
 			port 3000                    # Listening Port
-			access-address 192.168.1.100 # IP Address to be used by applications
+			access-address 192.168.1.100 # IP Address used by cluster nodes and applications }
-										 # and other nodes in the cluster.
-		}
 ```